anantoj/csgo-round-winner-classification/README.md

 ## Domain Knowledge
 ### CS:GO and Its Objectives
 CS:GO is a tactical first-person shooter game where two teams battle to win a particular objective.
 It is usually played on a PC and can be downloaded via the Valve client.
-10players are divided into two different teams, namely the Terrorist and Counter-Terrorist.
+10 players are divided into two different teams, namely the Terrorist and Counter-Terrorist.
 They will be referred to as T and CT for the rest of the paper.
 Both will fight for a maximum of30 rounds and the first team to accumulate 16 round wins will be crowned the champion.
 After 15 rounds, the players in each team will be swapped to provide balance to the game.

 The simplest objective that can be achieved to grant a round win is by eliminating the players on the opposing team.
 However, each side also has its own special objectives.Ts, for example, can plant a bomb at a designated bombsite in a map and wait for it to explode to get the round win.
 CTs can win the round in two other different ways: wait for the round timer to expire, or defuse a planted bomb.
 These intricate objectives naturally place the Ts as the “attackers” and CTs as the “defenders”.
 In other words, Ts will try to plant the bomb while CTs will try to stop them from doing so.